Collaboration and Cybersecurity:

 Zooming Into Online Work

-According to ZDNet, Zoom added 2.2 million new monthly users this year.
+According to ZDNet, Zoom added 2.2 million new monthly users by mid-2020.
 But it also had significant security flaws.
 Following a spying issue in 2019, others began to uncover more problems across multiple systems and devices.
 Zoom also was not using the encryption method it said it was.
-Several companies, including Google, have banned Zoom until the problems are fixed.
+Several companies, including Google, temporarily banned Zoom until the problems were fixed.

 Teams Time for Microsoft

 Microsoft saw an opportunity to ramp up its reputation as a relatively new player in the collaborative workspace.
-The tool Teams replaced Skype for Business, which the Redmond, Washington-based company purchased in 2011 (although Microsoft recently announced it would begin integrating Teams and Skype).
+The tool Teams replaced Skype for Business, which the Redmond, Washington-based company purchased in 2011.

 Teams can be a standalone application, but it also comes with Microsoft 365.
 It is a tempting alternative to the more popular Zoom because of its ease of integration.

-Many MSPs have begun adopting third-party Cloud-to-Cloud backup solutions, such as Axcient CloudFinder with Microsoft 365 protection.
+Many MSPs have begun adopting third-party Cloud-to-Cloud backup solutions, such as Axcient x360Cloud for Microsoft 365 backup and protection.
 Even Microsoft encourages end-users to deploy a third-party solution in its own Services Agreement.

 Since WFH became the new normal, Axcient has been supporting MSPs with solutions to protect their customers’ critical business data no matter where it lives.
 Among the improvements recently made to its x360 Platform, Axcient has: